breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 }
 ```

-We can now call `Vertex() { setOf(it) }` to create a vertex with a self-loop.
-This definition admits a nice k-nearest neighbors implementation:
+We can now call `Vertex() { setOf(it) }` to create loops and closed neighborhoods.
+This definition admits a nice k-nearest neighbors implementation, allowing us to compute the k-hop [transitive closure](https://en.wikipedia.org/wiki/Transitive_closure) of a vertex or set of vertices:

 ```kotlin
 tailrec fun Vertex.neighbors(k: Int = 0, vertices: Set<Vertex> =